Skip to main content

 Highland Park Public Library

-Enjoy spring with your own tulips that have just grown off the page.
+Beat the heat with your very own fruit fan.
+Create your own unique paper fan based on your favorite fruit.
 Pick up your kit at the Youth Services desk while supplies last.

 Highland Park Public Library - Lobby